Glossary of terms

 Neurodiversity movement

-This is a social justic movement that seeks civil rights, equality, respect and full societal inclusion for the neurodivergent
+This is a social justice movement that seeks civil rights, equality, respect and full societal inclusion for all

 Neurodiversity paradigm